 Shiitake and Spinach Miso Soup

-Simple and delicate shiitake and spinach miso soup from the beautiful, new The Love & Lemons Cookbook.
+Simple and delicate shiitake and spinach miso soup from the beautiful The Love & Lemons Cookbook.

 It’s my favorite time of the year!